Scar management

 • Infected wounds should not undergo immediate treatment

-• Patients with coagulation disorders need to adjust anticoagulant medications
+• Patients with coagulation disorders need to adjust anticoagulant medication

 • Pregnant women should avoid radiation or certain chemical therapies